Treasury Select Committee: Changes 2010–2015

-Chair of the Treasury Select Committee
+List of chairs of the Treasury Select Committee

 Election results

 From June 2010 chairs of select committees have been directly elected by a secret ballot of the whole House of Commons using the alternative vote system.
 Candidates with the fewest votes are eliminated and their votes redistributed until one remaining candidate has more than half of valid votes.
 Elections are held at the beginning of a parliament or in the event of a vacancy.